NicholasDowell/Matrix-Calculator/README.md

   - Least-Squares Problems

 ## Next Steps:
 - Get RREF function working.
-Necessary steps are outlined in the comments of "Matrix" object
+Necessary steps are outlined in the comments in "MatrixOperations" object
 - Move Python files on github into a folder for organizational purposes

 ## Recent Progress: